mongodb/docs/source/includes/backup/wtchk-process-initial-backup.rst

    can be written out as:

    a.
 Blocks to a :term:`blockstore <Backup Blockstore Database>`.
+      Binary chunks written to a MongoDB database on the |mms| host.

    #.
 Blocks to an :term:`AWS S3 bucket <S3 Snapshot Store>`.
 The
       metadata for those blocks is written to a MongoDB database on the
       |onprem| host.

-In both cases, metadata for each block is written to a MongoDB database on the |mms| host.
+   #.
+Snapshot files to a :term:`File System Store`.

 .. note::